Vegan Lemon Drizzle Cake

 Cream together sugar and butter.
 Fold in the flour, baking powder, lemon juice, and milk.

 Add the lemon zest and fold in gently.

 Spoon the mixture into the pan and bake for around 40 minutes until golden brown.
-A skewer/knife will come out clean.
+A toothpick/knife through the center will come out clean when it's done.

 While the cake is baking, make the drizzle by mixing together the lemon juice and sugar.
 Pour this over the cake as soon as it comes out of the oven, while it's still hot.